wilsondr9999/1005-Flash-Programmer/README.md

 On the PC, a command line program is provided to read and write to the flash memory.
 The command line program is written in Visual C# with Visual Studio.

 You can order the PCBs directly from Oshpark with [this](https://oshpark.com/import?url=https://github.com/wilsondr9999/1005-Flash-Programmer/raw/main/1005-Flash-Programmer.zip) link.

+Several different licenses apply to this repository and the files within.

+All schematics and circuit board designs in the project (all KiCAD files) are licensed under the CERN Open Hardware Licence Version 2 - Strongly Reciprocal (CERN-OHL-S).

+All software and firmware code in the project (all MPLAB and Visual Studio files) are licensed under the GNU Affero General Public License v3.0 (AGPL 3.0).

+Documentation, Bill of Materials, pictures, and documentation (i.e. all other files not covered by the other two licenses above) are licensed under the Creative Commons Attribution Share Alike 4.0 International License (CC-BY-SA-4.0).